2022-03-20

 All in all, the realism of the player character's wealth was much better than in my previous game.
 Even though Laura became a multimillionaire by the end, she needed, for example, to save money for some time before she could afford a house in Solitud.
 (I had made houses much more expensive.)

 Most of my deviations were trifling.
 For example, a certain mod-created corpse was in several pieces physically in the game, but I found it too silly, so I said in ALAH that it was in one piece.
 Or, the spells to get to Summerset and back to Skyrim actually work from anywhere, but I found it too cheaty, so I pretended they only worked in Winterhold and Shimmerene, respectively (and kept strictly to it in the game).
+And those who have played the game know, obviously, that Elenwen was not "smart enough to keep her mouth shut" (chapter 178) during peace negotiations.

 It is obviously very easy to reload a recent save when something goes wrong in the game, as well as (as I hardly need to tell you) very dishonest.
 There are a few mod authors who seem to consider it normal that you try a difficult task, fail, reload, try again, and so on.
 There is no doubt in my mind – that is absolutely unacceptable in a game like Skyrim.
 The adventure would no longer feel real.
 Takebacks are only justified, indeed inevitable, when your player character gets killed, simply because it can't be reasonably expected that you go through tens of hours of the same conversations and tasks again.